reem-shaikh/70DaysOfCode/notes/aptitude/comparch/README.md

                   = 550
 ```
 9. Indexed Addressing Mode
-- used for accessing array efficiently
+- used for accessing array efficiently where each register occupies every word, the address of the first register is called the base address of the array
+- whenever we want to access any value we enter a value in the index register
 - any element in the array can be accesed without changing instruction address
 ![](iaa.JPG)
 ```bash